skadakar/TakyToWintakReplay/README.md

 #### TakyToWintakReplay
 Script to turn [Taky](https://github.com/tkuester/taky) COT logs into a database for WinTAK Replay function.

-You must have `cot_log` set to `true` and a log path specified to get the logs required for this to work.
+You must have `cot_log` set to `true` and a `log_cot` path specified to get the logs required for this to work.

+This outputs .COT files in the log directory, which can be parsed into a `cpr` database wintak can replay.

 The script expects to find the logs under `./logs`.

-Run the script and find the output `cpr` file.
-Import into WinTAK to replay

 #### Limitations:
 * Any GeoChat will be discarded.